ahmedfathy0-0/Pharoh-s-StarCode/README.md

 > [!IMPORTANT]
 > **To contribute,** Fork this repository, create a new branch from the main branch, make your changes, and submit a pull request. <br/>
-> Include a description of your changes in the pull request description and adhere to our [code style guide](https://github.com/HelanaNady/DataStructures/blob/main/styleGuideline.md).
+> Include a description of your changes in the pull request description.

 ## Contributors